+Undergraduate Teaching Fellowship

-Predoctoral Teaching Fellowship Two students are selected each year to serve fellowships with the Department of Manipulative Medicine.
+Two students are selected each year to serve fellowships with the Department of Manipulative Medicine.
 The students' last two years of study are expanded to three to allow time for research, teaching and clinical service in the department.

-DEPARTMENT OF MEDICAL EDUCATION Francis X. Blais, D.O., acting chairman Jay H. Shores, Ph.D., vice chairman 9101.
-Computer Literacy I Demonstrated understanding and hands-on competency in several aspects of computers, including microcomputer hardware and software, disk operating system, word processing, spreadsheets, database management and communications software.
+DEPARTMENT OF MEDICAL EDUCATION

+Francis X. Blais, D.O., acting chairman

+9101.
+Computer Literacy I

+Demonstrated understanding and hands-on competency in several aspects of computers, including microcomputer hardware and software, disk operating system, word processing, spreadsheets, database management and communications software.

 1 semester hour, first year, semesters 1 and/or 2.